WildCodeSchool/workshop-jwt/README.md

 ## 8 - Admin route only

-The `/users` route check if the user is logged in with the JWT.
+The `/users` route checks if the user is logged in with the JWT.
 But sometimes, you also need to check the role of the user.

-Is you read the code of the `authorization` middleware, you'll se that when the JWT is verified, the _paypload_ is also decoded and stored in the request :
+Read the code of the `authorization` middleware code: when the JWT is verified, the _paypload_ is also decoded and stored in the request:

 ```js
 const data = jwt.verify(token, process.env.JWT_AUTH_SECRET);